falcon9heavy/falcon9heavy/README.md

 - 👋 Hi, I’m Chris Adams from West Chester, PA
 - 👀 I work in the cyber security field, protecting digital assets, and also focus on identity management
-- 🌱 I’m currently trying to radically improve my knowledge of Python and writing against bitcoin blockchain
+- 🌱 I’m currently trying to radically improve my knowledge of Python and enjoy coding against blockchains
 - 💞️ I’m looking to collaborate on open source projects related to above topics
 - 📫 How to reach me chrisadams27@gmail.com